 Lesson and unit structure The lesson or unit has no clearly defined structure, or the structure is chaotic.
-Activities do not follow an organized progression, and time allocations are unrealistic.
-The lesson or unit has a recognizable structure, although the structure is not uniformly maintained throughout.
-Progression of activities is uneven, with most time allocations reasonable.
-The lesson or unit has a clearly defined structure around which activities are organized.
+Activities do not follow an organized progression, and time allocations are The lesson or unit has a recognizable structure, although the structure is not uniformly maintained throughout.
+Progression of activities is uneven, with most The lesson or unit has a clearly defined structure around which activities are organized.
 Progression of activities is even, with reason- able time allocations.
 The lesson's or unit's structure is clear and allows for different pathways according to diverse student needs.
-The progression of activities is highly coherent. --------------------------- -- --- --- ---
+The progression of activities is highly coherent. time allocations are unrealistic. activities is uneven, with most time allocations reasonable. allocations. highly coherent.